On Integers Whose Sum is the Reverse of their Product: Introduction

 Are there other examples of integer pairs $(a,b)$ for which the digits of $a+b$ are the reverse of the digits of $ab$?

-To formalize the problem, we say that a pair of positive integers $a \le b$ is a \textbf{reversed sum-product pair} if $a+b$ and $ab$ have the same number of digits, and those digits are the reverse of each other.
-We insist that the sum and product have the same number of digits to avoid examples with leading zeros; e.g., $a = 15$ and $b = 624$ give $ab = 9360$ and $a + b = 0639$.
+To formalize the problem, we say that a base-$\beta$ representation of a positive integer is in canonical form if it has no leading zero.
+A pair of positive integers $a \le b$ will be called a \textbf{reversed sum-product pair for the base $\beta$} if the canonical representations of $a+b$ and $ab$ in base $\beta$ are the reverse of each other.
+We insist that all numbers be written in canonical form in order to avoid examples like $a = 15$ and $b = 624$ in base~10, for which $ab = 9360$ and $a + b = 0639$.
+(Allowing non-canonical representations is also interesting, but we do not take up that mantle in this paper.)